priyatam/lighttable-plugin-guide/README.md

 Like Emacs, Lighttable can modify its behavior, with just a few lines of Clojurescript.

-### Run and modify a plugin from source
+### Modify and run a plugin from source

-For plugin development, you must clone its repo.
-If you already installed the plugin via Plugin manager as described above, uninstall it.
+For plugin development, you must clone the plugin repo.
+If you already installed the plugin via Plugin manager as described above, uninstall the plugin.

 How to clone the repo into your plugins folder: